0

 • JSON configuration file if no additional scripts or files are required for grading.

-For more information on how to configure a Grading Config, see https://code-execution.openlearning.com/
+For more information on how to configure a Grading Config, see the Code Execution Documentation.

-7. In the Alignment tab, you can also align the question to a Course Learning Outcome (CLO).
+In the Alignment tab, you can also align the question to a Course Learning Outcome (CLO).
+Click Save to your setup.

 Reply